 Copyright © 2021 Charles E. Boyk Law Offices, LLC.
 All rights reserved.
 Reproduced with Permission.

-When families move their loved ones into nursing homes or assistive care facilities, they expect that they are competently cared for.
+When families move their loved ones into nursing homes or other residential care facilities, they expect that they are competently cared for.
 Unfortunately, errors made by nurses, doctors, and other staff can result in serious injury or even death for residents.

-Typically, a Findlay nursing home abuse lawyer works with the estates of people who have been harmed by the negligence of nursing homes in Ohio, to obtain the compensation that they deserve.
-If you or a loved one, have suffered abuse at the hands of a nursing home, you might have many questions including:
+Typically, a Findlay nursing home abuse lawyer works with the injured resident’s estate to obtain the compensation that they deserve.
+If you or a loved one has suffered abuse at the hands of a nursing home, you might have many questions including:

-Retain a qualified personal injury lawyer who can answer your questions, and can work with you to hold the responsible parties accountable.
+Retain a qualified personal injury lawyer who can answer your questions and work with you to hold the responsible parties accountable.

 While the State of Ohio plays no direct role in the civil matter of medical malpractice, there is a forum for citizens to have their concerns heard.
 The Ohio Department of Health maintains an office dedicated to the investigation of poor care in nursing facilities.

-Whether your loved one was injured due to negligent care or malicious abuse, a Findlay nursing home abuse lawyer can help.
+Whether your loved one was injured due to an employee’s extreme negligence, a Findlay nursing home abuse lawyer can help.
 The legal requirements for medical malpractice cases are strict and numerous.
-A knowledgeable nursing home abuse lawyer should be familiar with these requirements and work to guide you every step of the way.
+A knowledgeable attorney should be familiar with these requirements and work to guide you every step of the way.

 Your lawyer will take care of everything from investigating the alleged abuse, to consulting with the doctors, to filing the complaint in court, to litigating the trial.
 The statute of limitations for these cases is only one year after the abuse is discovered so time is of the essence.
-Do not delay, contact a qualified personal injury lawyer today.
+Contact a qualified lawyer today to schedule a free case consultation.

 Charles E. Boyk Law Offices, LLC